HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/README.md

 ## **How Does It Work?**

-The program detects if you're currently pressing the left mouse button and determines which icon on the taskbar you hover the mouse pointer on.
+The program detects if you're currently pressing the Left or the Right Mouse Button and determines which icon on the taskbar you hover the mouse pointer on.
 If the cursor stays in the same area for definied number of milliseconds - it simulates the `Win+T` hotkey and arrow keys in order to restore the intended window, using a quite complicated method.
 It also supports dropping files to the "Show desktop" button (bottom-right of the screen).
 The program supports auto startup and has many configuration options (please read below).

 ## **Limitations**
 - The program does not support pinning apps to the taskbar using the drag and drop gesture, and this feature is currently not planned.
 However, you still can pin apps to the taskbar by clicking on their icons with the right mouse button, and then "Pin to taskbar" from the list.